-2019 marks the 50th anniversary of the Apollo 11 mission where Neil Armstrong, Buzz Aldrin and Michael Collins accomplished the greatest and most remarkable achievement amongst mankind.
+2019 marks the 50th anniversary of the Apollo 11 mission where Neil Armstrong, Buzz Aldrin and Michael Collins accomplished one of the greatest and most remarkable achievements in mankind’s history.

-8 Days (the amount of time it took the team to travel to the moon and return to earth) follows the Apollo 11 that was watched by around 600 million people and has been put down as one of the most historical events in history, paving the way for new technology, science research, space travel, human curiosity and the ending of the space race.
+8 Days (the amount of time it took the team to travel to the moon and return to earth) follows the Apollo 11 mission that was watched by around 600 million people.
+The momentous event paved the way for new technology, research, space travel, human curiosity and signalled the end of the space race.

 Taking hours of the now declassified audio from the cockpit and spaceflight between the